 Utilities are an essential part of life in Canada.
 They keep our homes and businesses running smoothly and comfortably.
 The cost of utilities can be significant, but there are ways to save on your monthly bill.
 By using energy-efficient appliances, adjusting your thermostat, and shopping around for service providers, you can lower your utility costs.

 Utilities in Ontario typically include water, sewer, electricity, and gas.
 However, depending on your service provider and location, other services such as trash and recycling, home security, and technology may also be included.

 Rent in Ontario does not typically include utilities.
 However, some landlords may offer to include utilities in the rent price.
-It is important to check with your landlord before signing a lease to see if utilities are included.
+It is important to check with your landlord before signing a lease to see what your rent actually includes.